noazark/weather/README.md

 Weather.js was designed to be a conclusive JavaScript weather library built around the [OpenWeatherMap](http://openweathermap.org/) API (no affiliation).
 Since other providers format their output differently, currently OpenWeatherMap is the only source provider.

+Weather.js is still in early development so expect changes and please contribute!
+Among the features I hope to incorporate:

+-   historical weather information
+-   API key usage (but there is a beta version!)
+-   more data sources
+-   more conversions!

-**Note:** There are plans to add more providers in the future.
+**Note:** As stated above there are plans to add more providers in the future.
 If you have suggestions for other providers that you'd like to see please create a new [issue](https://github.com/noazark/weather/issues) with info about the provider and a link to the provider's API.

 Weather.js was originally created by [Noah Smith](https://github.com/noazark) and is currently maintained by [PallasStreams](https://github.com/PallasStreams).